ZachRosenthal04/ZR_SQL_Project/cleaning_data.md

 FROM	transactions
 WHERE	totaltransactionrevenue <> transactionrevenue

---6.checking if the totaltransaction revenue is valid.
+--6.checking if the totaltransactionrevenue is valid.
 --	If the productprice > than totaltransactionrevenue than it isn't valid

  --10 rows have invalid totaltransctionrevenues.
 I then added OR city is null because it doesn't